Michael Tonge: Stoke City

 On 1 September 2008, Tonge signed for Premier League side Stoke City for a fee of £2 million.
 He made his "Potters" debut in a 3–2 defeat to Everton at the Britannia Stadium on 14 September.
 Tonge failed to establish himself in the Stoke squad and only made a further nine appearances in the 2008–09 season, of which only one was as a starter in the league.
 Having been limited to just three League Cup appearances at the start of the 2009–10 season, he joined Championship side Preston North End on loan on 19 November 2009.
 Manager Alan Irvine attempted to extend the loan deal, but was unsuccessful as Tonge played seven games for the "Lilywhites" before he was recalled from his loan spell at Deepdale on 31 December by Stoke manager Tony Pulis.
 On 1 February 2010, Tonge signed for Derby County on loan until end of the 2009–10 season, with manager Nigel Clough saying Tonge had "proven pedigree".
 Tonge scored his first goal for the "Rams" in a 2–0 win over Watford on 6 March.
 His loan spell proved successful, and after Tonge scored twice in 19 starts, Clough attempted to secure his services on loan for the following campaign.
-Still struggling for first team appearances at Stoke, Tonge returned to Preston North End on a month long loan on 17 November 2010, along with fellow Stoke teammate Danny Pugh.
+Still struggling for first-team appearances at Stoke, Tonge returned to Preston North End on a month long loan on 17 November 2010, along with fellow Stoke teammate Danny Pugh.
 This was extended until 16 January 2011 after he impressed manager Darren Ferguson with his consistency.
 He scored his first goal for Preston in a 1–1 draw with Cardiff on 4 December.

 Tonge completed a full pre-season prior to the 2011–12 season, playing in all but one of Stoke's games and scoring in the 3–1 friendly win against Austrian side SV Thal.
 On 18 August, he made his first start of the season in Stoke's 1–0 Europa League play-off win against FC Thun, making his European debut in the process.
-However Tonge was subsequently left out of Stoke's 25-man Premier League and 23-man Europa League squads for the first half of the season, which meant he was only eligible to play in domestic cup and reserve games.
+However, Tonge was subsequently left out of Stoke's 25-man Premier League and 23-man Europa League squads for the first half of the season, which meant he was only eligible to play in domestic cup and reserve team games.
 On 24 January 2012, Tonge again returned to the Championship after joining Barnsley on loan until the end of the 2011–12 season.
 He made his debut seven days later, playing 66 minutes in a 3–2 win over Derby County at Oakwell.
 He made seven starts and three substitute appearances for Keith Hill's "Tykes".
 Tonge was again left out of Stoke's 25-man squad for the 2012–13 season.